philipdai/ng2BootstrapDemo/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.

-## Please run follow steps to run it on your local machine
+## Please run follow steps to run it on your local machine (Suggested you have already installed Node.js and npm properly)
 * Clone or download the repo file
 * Unzip the file
 * Enter the unzipped directory